shizznet/flask-recipe-app/README.md

 ## Working with Docker

+- Check the environment variables in `docker-compose.yml`.
+- Make sure all the config variables are in place in `config.py`.
-- To run the application, from the root directory just type `docker-compose up --build`.
+- To run the application, from the root directory run the following command `docker-compose up --build`.

 ### First Migration

-- You need a postgres server up and running with the right credentials.
-The fastest way is to run the Docker postgres database
 - Run the first migration with `docker exec -it <your-container-name> poetry run flask db upgrade`.
   - Subsequent migrations after models changes can be run with `docker exec -it <your-container-name> poetry run flask db migrate -m "subsequent migrations"`.